greyform/CS296-Streaming-Video/README.md

 This project aims to build a surveillance cam system, where images are grabbed from camera on one machine and transfered to another machine via TCP, resulting in a live stream of video feed.
+To avoid latency, every frame is individually encoded to jpeg format by OpenCV to drastically reduce the bandwidth consumption.